Power Rangers in Space: Plot

-The reprogramming of Ecliptor worked excellent at first in returning him to being completely hostile to the Space Rangers, but the reprogramming also seemed to fade a tiny bit towards the end of the season.
-On the other hand, Astronema had become more evil than ever, as she not only wants to destroy the Space Rangers, but also Dark Specter.
+Astronema, now completely cold and calculating, now not only seeks to destroy the Space Rangers, but also Dark Specter and usurp his ruling power.
 To that end, she unleashes the Psycho Rangers.
-The five robotic and borderline insane villains possess great power, which secretly comes from Dark Specter.
-Every time they fight, Dark Specter is drained of power and grows weaker.
+The five monstrous and borderline-insane villains possess great power, which secretly comes from Dark Specter, nearly draining him of his life force.
 Individually, each Psycho Ranger is too powerful for their Space Ranger equivalents.
-But the Psycho Rangers are not as good with teamwork, and the six Space Rangers are able to overcome them with a great deal of effort and teamwork.
-Soon after, the Rangers suffer setbacks that see two Megazords destroyed, which are the Delta Megazord and The Mega Voyager.
+But the Psycho Rangers are not as good with teamwork, and the six Space Rangers overcome them with a great deal of effort and teamwork.
+Soon after, the Rangers suffer setbacks that see the Delta Megazord and the Mega Voyager destroyed.

-Everything culminates in the two-part finale, "Countdown to Destruction", where Zordon is nearly completely drained and Dark Specter orders the villains under his command to attack the entire universe.
-Across the universe, the Alien, Gold Zeo and Phantom Rangers, the Blue Senturion, and KO-35's rebels are defeated and captured.
-The Space Rangers struggle to defend Earth, but are overwhelmed and forced to retreat.
-Even Zhane and his Zord, the Mega Winger, are no match, with the Mega Winger ending up destroyed.
-The treacherous Darkonda kills Dark Specter, who returns the favor before his own death, leaving Astronema in command as the Queen of Evil.
+The series culminates in the two-part finale, "Countdown to Destruction", where Zordon is nearly completely drained, and Dark Specter orders the villains under his command to attack the entire universe.
+Across the universe, the Alien and Phantom Rangers, Trey of Triforia, the Blue Senturion, and KO-35's rebels are defeated and captured.
+The Space Rangers struggle to defend Earth and are overwhelmed and forced to retreat.
+Darkonda kills Dark Specter, who returns the favor before his own death, leaving Astronema in command as the Queen of Evil.
 While Andros boards the Dark Fortress to appeal to his sister, the remaining five Space Rangers engage in one last fight for Earth and are joined by the citizens of Angel Grove, with Bulk and Skull leading the charge.

-On the Dark Fortress, Andros finds Zordon, who requests his energy tube be shattered.
-Doing so will release good energy that will destroy the forces of evil and save the universe, but also kill him.
+On the Dark Fortress, Andros finds Zordon, who requests his energy tube to be shattered.
+Doing so will release good energy that will destroy the forces of evil and save the universe, but it will also cause his death.
 Following battles with Astronema and Ecliptor, Andros has no choice but to comply.
-The many monsters are subsequently turned to dust by the energy wave (including Ecliptor), while Lord Zedd, Rita Repulsa, Divatox and Astronema are changed into normal, non-evil humans.
-With the universe now safe, T.J., Cassie, Carlos, Ashley and Alpha 6 intend to settle down on Earth.
-Though initially intending to remain on KO-35 with their people, Andros, Zhane and Karone decide to join their friends on Earth.
+The many monsters are subsequently turned to dust by the energy wave (including Ecliptor), while Lord Zedd, Rita Repulsa, Divatox, and Astronema are changed into normal, non-evil humans.
+With the universe now safe, T.J., Cassie, Carlos, Ashley, and Alpha 6 intend to settle down on Earth.
+Though initially intending to remain on KO-35 with their people, Andros, Zhane, and Karone decide to join their friends on Earth.